microsoft/azure-devops-python-samples/README.md

 2. Store the PAT and organization URL you'll be running samples against (note: some samples are destructive, so use a test organization):
    * `runner.py config url --set-to https://fabrikam.visualstudio.com`
    * `runner.py config pat --set-to ABC123`
-   * If you don't want your PAT persisted to a file, you can put it in an environment variable called `VSTS_PAT` instead
+   * If you don't want your PAT persisted to a file, you can put it in an environment variable called `AZURE_DEVOPS_PAT` instead

 3. Run `runner.py run {area} {resource}` with the 2 required arguments:
    * `{area}`: API area (currently core, git, and work_item_tracking) to run the client samples for.
 Use `all` to include all areas.